Elering/estfeed-datahub-docs/eng/51-ui-manual.md

 - Fill the fields to specify the search (more options under 'Detailed search')
 - 'Search'
 - Agreements corresponding to the chosen parameters are displayed in the search results

+## Joint invoices
+Joint invoices can be seen by Grid Operator (who is sending) and Open Supplier (who is receiving).

+Searchin for joint invoices:
+- 'Joint invoices'
+- Choose the preferred time period ('Creation Date From' and 'Creation Date To')
+- 'Search'

+If there are joint invoices in the chosen time period, they will be shown in the search results.

+Downloading joint invoices:
+- Search for joint invoices in the preferred time period
+- Choose a joint invoice to download -> click on the downloading icon which is far right on the chosen invoices row
+- Chosen invoice is dovnloaded to the device and it will be marked as "Read" whe the Open Supplier has downloaded this invoice

 ## Connection requests